cyberos01/project-Quicksight/README.md

 * **AWS QuickSight:** This is like a smart tool from Amazon's web services that helps us make pictures and graphs from data.
 It also lets us make special dashboards that we can play with.

 * **AWS S3:** This is like a big online storage where we can put things and take them out whenever we want.
 In this case, we're keeping our Amazon orders data there.
+* # Prerequisites

+**Before you begin, make sure you have:**

+* **An AWS Account:** You need an account for Amazon Web Services.
+This lets you use tools like QuickSight and S3.

+* **Amazon Orders Data:** Get your Amazon orders ready in a neat way, like a list in a table (CSV) or a bunch of details (JSON).
+Keep this data in a special online storage called an S3 bucket.

+* **S3 Bucket:** Make a place online where you can put your Amazon data.
+It's like an organized folder for your stuff.

+* **Set Up QuickSight:** Get QuickSight ready so it can talk to your S3 bucket.
+Think of it as giving QuickSight a key to unlock the bucket and look at your data.
+This way, QuickSight can make your Amazon data look nice and useful.

+Just make sure you've got these things set up, and you're ready to go!